-Neither the Responsible Entity nor Antipodes guarantees the performance of the Fund or the return of capital or income.
+Neither the Responsible Entity, nor Antipodes guarantees the performance of the Fund or the return of capital or income..

-The information in this PDS is general information only.
-To the extent the information in this PDS constitutes financial product advice, such advice does not take into account your individual objectives, personal financial situation or needs.
+The information in the PDS and Additional information to the PDS is general information only.
+To the extent the information in the PDS and Additional information to the PDS constitutes financial product advice, such advice does not take into account your individual objectives, personal financial situation or needs.
 Before investing, you should consider the appropriateness of the advice in light of your own objectives, financial situation and needs.
 We strongly recommend that you consult a licensed financial adviser to obtain financial advice that is tailored to suit your personal circumstances.
-You should also read this PDS before making any decision about whether to acquire units in the Fund.
+You should also read the PDS before making any decision about whether to acquire units in the Fund.